Personal, Social and Health Education (PSHE) at Park

 At Park, we have designed our PSHE curriculum to:

-• Meet the requirements of the National Curriculum, Early Years Framework and statutory guidance from the DfE
+Meets the requirements of the National Curriculum, Early Years Framework and statutory guidance from the DfE

 IMPLEMENTATION

-In additional to the weekly PSHE sessions, Park Primary is also proud to be a Forest School offering sessions in the school grounds and in our local parks.
+In addition to the weekly sessions, Park Primary is also proud to be a Forest School offering sessions in the school grounds and in our local parks.
 During these lessons the children not only learn about nature but they build relationships, increase their resilience and learn to appreciate the world in which they live.
 They consider how to keep themselves and others safe at all times whilst learning valuable life skills, which they would not ordinarily gain within a classroom environment.

-Relationships and Health Education (RHE)
+Statutory Guidance - Relationships and Health Education (RHE)

-Part of our PSHE curriculum includes the statutory requirements to teach children about healthy relationships, changes during puberty and how babies are made.
+Part of our RSE and PSHE curriculum includes the statutory requirements to teach children about healthy relationships, changes during puberty and how babies are made.
 This is carefully planned out to ensure that what we teach is appropriate for the age and stage of your child and always taught with sensitivity.
 Please click below to see what is taught in each year group.

-If you have any questions or concerns about what we are teaching, would like to see the materials we will use with your child or withdraw your child from these sessions.
-Please call the office to book an appointment to discuss this
+If you have any questions or concerns about what we are teaching, would like to see the materials we will use with your child, or withdraw your child from these sessions, please call the office to book an appointment to discuss this.

 IMPACT